Untouchability in India

 Even after more than 50 years of Independence India still has the world's largest number of poor people in a single country.
 It is estimated that 1 in every 3 Indians lived in what could be categorized as absolute poverty—a total of 310 million people.
 Those especially vulnerable throughout India continue to be rural women, the disabled, and people of lower castes – especially the Dalits or "Untouchables."

-Canisius students will travel for two-weeks over Winter Break to India to explore the Dalit situation.
+Canisius students will travel for two-weeks this summer to India to explore the Dalit situation.
 Our team will partner with the Jesuits at Loyola College in Chennai (Southern India) on either end of our experience for our Orientation into Indian life, culture and religion and for touring local religious sites, such as temples, mosques, ashrams and churches.

 The majority of our time will be spent together with the Jesuits in their Chennai Mission in rural India, living at a boarding school for Dalit children.
 We will primarily visit orphanages, human rights centers, village leaders, writers, lawyers, priests and other key figures who will educate us about the reality of the Dalit struggle for justice.
 We will also have a day to practice try teaching English lessons at the boarding school.
-This is a great combination of both service and immersion.
+This is primarily an immersion trip that involves very little direct service.
 Because of the nature of what we are studying and the physical toll of traveling such long distances in rural communities, this is an intense exposure trip and requires a mature participant.